wikimedia/pywikibot/ROADMAP.rst

 **Other breaking changes**

+* :mod:`backports` module is no longer a public API.
 * Drop support for MediaWiki < 1.31 (:phab:`T378984`)
 * Require ``requests >= 2.31.0`` (:phab:`T347031`)
 * Python 3.7 support was dropped (:phab:`T378893`), including *importlib_metadata* of